 - Cut out loose materials to fill with restoration mortar and York stone to restore the original profile and stonework

 - Cut back defective brickwork, apply a bonding agent to stabilise the materials, and restore the original profile

 Our hope is to fully restore the Observatory such that young children from across the local area can access the Tomline Telescope and experience the joy of stargazing that Old Orwellians remember so fondly.

 It would be extremely sad to see the Observatory deteriorate further, and we are grateful for any donations to support this vital conservation project.
-The planned repair work will cost in excess of £250,000 and your donations are greatly valued.
 Make a donation

 “Without doubt, it needs a special protected status, For quite simply, it is a unique surviving national scientific treasure.”
 (Allan Chapman M.A.
 D.Phil.
 D.Sc.
 D.Univ.
 F.R.A.S, President of the Society for the History of Astronomy and Author of The Victorian Amateur Astronomer and His Telescope).